brainhack-princeton/handbook/docs/content_pages/hack_pages/syllabus2020.rst

 .. code-block:: bash

 	we will provide code here

+4. *If you do not have PNI server access*, install a local version of `FSL <https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FslInstallation/MacOsX>`_.

 Week 4: Preparing your data to run BIDS apps (MRIQC and fMRIPrep)
 -----------------------------------------------------------------